Are you planning to invest in houseplants that can withstand chilly weather conditions?

 14. Fiddle Leaf

 The Fiddle Leaf Plant is yet another excellent houseplant that continues to be unaffected by the chilly winter months.
-That said, you do need to care for the plant and wait for it to grow during its natural growing season.
+That said, you need to care for the plant and wait for it to grow during its natural growing season.

 After getting the Fiddle leaf plant, consider watering it once every fortnight during its growing season.
 In winter, however, you can limit the watering to once every month.